Spring Garden Revival

 Easton Fire Department Coordination for Open Burning Permits & Safety Requirements

-Burning may be canceled on high-risk days (red flag warnings, drought, high winds).
-Maintain defensible space (30-100 feet) around structures, especially in rural areas.
-For permits and safety guidance, contact:
+• Immediate cancellation during high winds, drought, or red flag warnings Maintain defensible space (30-100 feet) around structures, especially in rural areas.
+For permits and guidance:

 Easton Fire Department